vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 matrix.fillna(0, inplace=True)
 {% endhighlight %}

-Rows in matrix will correspond to users and columns to items, therefore entries correspond to ratings given by users to an items.
+Rows in the matrix correspond to users and columns to items; therefore entries correspond to ratings given by users to items.
 Our matrix is still an object of DataFrame type, we need to convert it to a numpy matrix.

 {% highlight python %}